GluuFederation/docs-ce-prod/3.1.5/source/admin-guide/openid-connect.md

 It may be prefereable to **not allow** clients to dynamically register themselves!
 To disable this endpoint, in the oxAuth JSON properties, set the `dynamicRegistrationEnabled` value to False.

+Client expiration is controlled by `dynamicRegistrationExpirationTime` oxauth configuration property (in seconds).
+By default it is set to `-1` which means client without expiration.

 ### Manual clent registration
 To add a client manually in oxTrust, navigate to `OpenID Connect` > `Client` and click the `Add Client` button to expose the following form: